 The outstanding advances under Priority Sector as of 31st March 2014 aggregates to Rs.32010.68 crore, constituting 41.99% of the Adjusted Net Bank Credit.

 The rise in Priority Sector Advances in absolute terms is Rs.
 7291.32 crore overprevious year March 2013, resulting into growth of 29.50% on y-o-y basis.

 The Bank disbursed Rs.
 5909.54 crore for agriculture and allied activities during theyear 2013-14.
 The total outstanding advances to agriculture sector have shown a growth of28.89 per cent on y-o-y basis, to reach a level of Rs.
 10276.07 crore as on 31.03.2014.

 The Bank undertook awareness/sensitization programmes for all the branches forincreasing advances to agriculture by providing hassle free credit to farmers.

 4.2.1 Mahabank Kisan Credit Card (MKCC)

 This scheme gained popularity especially in rural areas where it is being propagatedsuccessfully and vigorously.
-The Bank has issued total 3,83,180 Kisan Credit Cards tofarmers.
-Credit flow to MKCC beneficiaries has increased to Rs.
-3,019.42 crore as on31.03.2013, resulting into growth of 47.63 per cent on y-o-y basis.
+The Bank has issued total 470762 Kisan Credit Cards tofarmers.
+Credit flow to MKCC beneficiaries has reached to the level of Rs.
+4312.60 croreas on 31.03.2014, registering a growth of 42.83% on y-o-y basis.

 SMEs are recognized as a major growth engine for the Indian economy.
 They generateopportunities for direct and indirect employment by facilitating use of natural resourcesand local skills to stem the tide of migration to urban areas and promote low investmententerprises.
 Finance is made available to viable enterprises at an attractive and low rateof interest.
 On line enquiry portal is made available on the Bank's website during theyear.